oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Voice Calling solution | Agency decision | The Agency should assess their requirements for calling in order to select the right calling solution for Teams.
+Voice Calling solution | Organisation decision | The organisation should assess their requirements for calling in order to select the right calling solution for Teams.
-Security Assessment | Agency to risk assess | As the calling options are hosted outside of the M365 system boundary by third party providers they should be risk assessed to determine suitability.
+Security Assessment | Organisation to risk assess | As the calling options are hosted outside of the M365 system boundary by third party providers they should be risk assessed to determine suitability.

 ## Power platform